Chad Beck: Toronto Blue Jays

 Beck began the 2012 season with the Triple-A Las Vegas 51s, where he went 1–0 with a 1.31 ERA in 19 games before being promoted to the Toronto Blue Jays on May 27.
 However, he was promptly set back down to Triple-A the following day, without having appeared in a major league game.

 Beck was recalled by the Jays on July 15, and was optioned back to Triple-A on July 26.
 Beck was recalled on August 22 when Yunel Escobar was placed on paternity leave.

 Beck was optioned back to Las Vegas on August 24 when José Bautista was activated from the disabled list.

 Beck returned to the Blue Jays on September 4 when rosters expanded and the Las Vegas season ended.
 On October 22, 2012, the Blue Jays claimed Bobby Wilson from the Los Angeles Angels of Anaheim and designated Beck for assignment.

 The Pittsburgh Pirates claimed Beck off waivers from the Blue Jays on October 25, 2012.
 Beck was designated for assignment on December 26 to make room on the roster after the Joel Hanrahan trade.
 Beck was claimed by the Blue Jays on January 4, 2013.
 Beck was again designated for assignment on January 10, 2013, to make room on the roster for Tommy Hottovy.
 Beck was outrighted to the Buffalo Bisons on January 15.
 Beck started the 2013 season with the Double-A New Hampshire Fisher Cats.
 Beck was promoted to the Bisons on May 7, where he pitched in 8 games before going on the disabled list and missing June and July.
 He returned to game action in August, pitching for the GCL Blue Jays, before returning to New Hampshire to make one appearance before the season ended.
 In 30 combined games (1 start), he went 3–1 with a 4.06 ERA and 7 saves, striking out 35 in 37.2 innings pitched.

 To finish his career he signed with the independent league Lancaster Barnstormers to start the 2014 season.

 He became a free agent after the 2015 season.

 In his post major league career he married and started a family and currently serves as President of Blackwater Hunting Club.

 Pitching style

-Beck is a four-pitch pitcher.
-He has a four-seam fastball at 94–97 mph, a two-seamer at 92–95, and a slider and changeup in the high 80s.
+Beck threw four pitch pitches.
+He had a four-seam fastball at 94–97 mph, a two-seamer at 92–95, and a slider and changeup in the high 80s.